-Thinking about a vegan cleanse for spring, or a full-on plant-based conversion?
+Thinking about a vegan cleanse, or a full-on plant-based conversion?
 The Bay Area's bountiful veg-based dining destinations mean you don't need to limit your social life or breakup with Postmates just because you're committing to vegetables.

-From raw vegan breakfast bowls in the Marina to hearty Mexican in the heart of the Mission, the range of local vegan options has you covered, from cleanse-friendly to comfort classics.
+From raw bowls in the Inner Richmond to hearty Mexican in the heart of the Mission, the range of local vegan options has you covered, from cleanse-friendly to comfort classics.

 It's a rare vegan who doesn't swear by Veggie Grill's fast-casual vegan magic.
 And while lucky Marin and East Bay residents have their own in Corte Madera and Walnut Creek, a schlep from SF is worth it for a fix of their buffalo wings, crispy cauliflower, and seasonal entree specials. // Multiple locations, veggiegrill.com